jepsen-io/jepsen/vagrant/README.md

       * `lxc.sh` creates the five LXC boxes and configures them
       *  `functions.sh` contains auxiliary functions useful to other scripts
       * Note that scripts should be idempotent
+* **Caveat**: Tests might need to be modified as the authentication configuration of LXC boxes is a bit rough.
+Modify the tests accordingly by adding `:ssh` keys to the `core/run!`function's parameters.
+Normally, logging in as `root` with key `~/.ssh/id_rsa` should work fine.

 # TODO